CSE232-MSU/CSE232/exam_policies.md

 [All of the past in-person exams can be found here](https://cse.msu.edu/~cse232/Exam_Content/).
 Though, content on old exams won't necessarily be relevant to this semester's exams, as the course has evolved over time.

 These old exams were also given as traditional paper exams.
-Since exams are now taken on Mimir, do note that question styles will differ.
+Since exams are now taken on Coding Rooms, do note that question styles will differ.